Abu Yusuf Riyadh ul Haq: Andrew Norfolk Articles

 In September 2007, The Times published a news item by Andrew Norfolk accusing Riyadh ul Haq of being the "homegrown cleric who loathes the British" and a commentary article from the same author claiming there was a "hardline takeover of British mosques" led by ul Haq.
 In an opinion piece by the same author on the same date there was a claim that ul Haq was in line to become the spiritual leader of the Deobandi 'sect' in Britain, despite allegedly having extreme views.
-Andrew Norfolk published further opinion articles in The Times calling the Deobandis historically anti-British, including an article about another Deobandi scholar, Muhammad Taqi Usmani.
+Andrew Norfolk published further opinion articles in The Times calling the Deobandis historically anti-British, including an article about another Deobandi scholar, Taqi Usmani.

 Response of UK Muslim Community

 Andrew Norfolk's articles have been criticised by various Muslim groups and commentators.
 Andrew Norfolk's analysis of Deobandis was apparently based on a police report.
 However, it has been suggested that the source was a report written by an external consultant for the City of London Police, which had been in circulation for over a year before The Times article.
 The consultant, Mehmood Naqshbandi himself writes 'the attention given to a presumed cadre of extremist and foreign imams preaching in mosques is seriously misplaced'.

 Amongst the immediate responses, 'The Guardian carried a "Comment is Free" opinion article by Inayat Bunglawala, media secretary for the Muslim Council of Britain, calling Norfolk's work a "toxic mix of fact and nonsense".
 The Muslim Public Affairs Committee UK (MPACUK) claimed on their own web-site that even the Berelvis were coming out in defence of Riyadh al Haq.
 MPACUK also referred to the attacks on ul Haq as a "decapitation strategy" because he pro-actively advocated political activism.